ArmandBernard/teaching-coding/React/GettingStarted.md

 Vite creates a very basic project that shows Vite working.

-Once you've seen it working once, you will likely want to remove most of the contents of `App.tsx`; all of `App.css` and `index.css`; and the asset `react.svg`.

-I'll leave that to you, though.
-If you're reading this, you should probably know how HTML, CSS and JS works, so you should be able to remove the broken imports etc that comes with those deletions.
+It has some files you may want to remove to make the project yours.
+I'll leave that to your discretion.

 ## Installing packages